 Repeat these 2 rows for seed ribbing stitch

 But wait a minute.
 Now that you know how to knit the seeded rib stitch pattern, I decided to create an example pattern for you to practice with.

 I thought you might enjoy practicing the seeded rib stitch pattern by making a scarf.
 Here's all the details.

-Here is a PDF download for my easy scarf pattern
+Click on this link to download my easy scarf pattern